 \subsubsection{Correlation screening when $p$ is large and $n$ is small}

-When $p\gg n$, we use correlation screening~\cite{tibshirani2012strong} to restrict the number of features (or groups in the case of Group-SVM).
+When $p\gg n$, we use a feature screening method inspired by correlation screening~\cite{tibshirani2012strong}, to restrict the number of features (or groups in the case of Group-SVM).
 We apply the first order methods on this reduced set of features.
-Usually, for L1-SVM and Slope-SVM, we select the top $10n$ columns with highest absolute inner product (note that the features are standardized to have unit L2-norm) with the output.
+Usually, for L1-SVM and Slope-SVM, we select for example, the top $10n$ columns with highest absolute inner product (note that the features are standardized to have unit L2-norm) with the output.
 For the Group-SVM problem: for each group, we compute the inner products between every feature within this group and the response, and take their L1-norm.
 We then sort these numbers and take the top $n$ groups.